 Leming is a tiny town located in the state of Texas.
 With a population of 841 people and just one neighborhood, Leming is the 861st largest community in Texas.

-Because occupations involving physical labor dominate the local economy, Leming is generally considered to be a blue-collar town.
-36.12% of the Leming workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Leming is a blue-collar town, with 36.12% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Leming is a town of service providers, professionals, and transportation and shipping workers.
 There are especially a lot of people living in Leming who work in personal care services (20.91%), management occupations (11.22%), and office and administrative support (10.27%).

 Of important note, Leming is also a town of artists.
 Leming has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Leming’s character.